geudde/attic-chest/pages/03.season-2/12.meeting-24/05.incognita/docs.md

 ---
-title: 'An Unsatisfactory answer to Incognita'
+title: 'An Unsatisfactory Answer to Incognita'
 taxonomy:
     category:
         - docs